When you create a new Snipcart account, shipping is disabled by default. Merchants selling only digital goods won't need it enabled.

 In the example below, if the order total weight is less than 1000g then the shipping would cost 10.00$.
 If the weight was between 1000g and 2000g, it would then cost 20.00$.
 And for orders over 2000g, it would cost 30.00$.

 If you don't need to offer shipping costs based on order content, you can simply leave the

-To fields empty and enter the shipping cost:
+To fields empty and enter the shipping cost.

-If you need 100% control of how shipping costs are calculated, this is the way to go.
-This is also a good option if you need to integrate with a third-party we don't support; like Shipstation, for instance.
+If you need 100% control of how shipping costs are calculated, webhooks are the way to go.
+They also are a good option if you need to integrate with a third-party we don't support; like Shipstation, for instance.